ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

 ## Configure basic gateway.

-1. Head over to the `Startup.cs` and add the following constants that shall represent our downstream services.
+1. Head over to the `Startup.cs` and add the following constants to represent our downstream services.

    ```csharp
    public const string Accounts = "accounts";